Solution structure by NMR firstname.lastname@example.org

 Over recent years, the technique has become steadily more sensitive and widely applicable.
 At LMB, we use NMR spectrometers with field-strengths ranging from 400MHz to 800MHz, and by combining state-of-the-art, multi-dimensional NMR experiments with sample preparation strategies that employ carefully devised labelling patterns of stable isotopes (e.g. 13C, 15N, 2H), we are able to study detailed three-dimensional solution structures and dynamics in many important biological systems.

 A particular strength of NMR is its ability to reveal the structural details of specific interactions between biological macromolecules, especially proteins, and their targets in solution; this is often of crucial importance in understanding the underlying basis of function.
-We have been using NMR to determine structures and interactions in a variety of highly challenging systems, including particularly proteins and complexes involved in the areas of DNA repair, chromatin targeting, nuclear trafficking, mRNA splicing and vesicle trafficking.
+We have been using NMR to determine structures and interactions in a variety of highly challenging systems, including particularly proteins and complexes involved in the areas of DNA repair, vesicle trafficking, chromatin targeting and intracellular immunity.

 - Eustermann, S.E., Wu, W.F., Langelier, M.F., Yang, J.C., Easton, L.E., Riccio, A.A., Pascal, J.M. and Neuhaus, D. (2015)